Francii-B/Phylign-Fulgor/README.md

     cmake ..
     make -j
     ```
 If the compilation was successful, you can procede to the next step.
-If any errors occur, consult the issue sections of [Fulgor](https://github.com/jermp/fulgor/issues) and [modified-Fulgor](https://github.com/Francii-B/modified-Fulgor/issues) see if they have already been reported.
+If any errors occur, consult the issues sections of [Fulgor](https://github.com/jermp/fulgor/issues) and [modified-Fulgor](https://github.com/Francii-B/modified-Fulgor/issues) to see if they have already been reported.

 ### 3d) Step 4: Run a simple test